-The Company's cash and cash equivalents and marketable securities are valued using quoted market prices in active markets, and therefore are classified as Level 1.
+The Company's marketable securities are valued using quoted market prices in active markets, and therefore are classified as Level 1.

 The fair value of accounts payable, accrued liabilities, other liabilities and due to related parties approximates their carrying values due to their short term to maturity.